0xTranqui/lostandfound-zora-marketplace/README.md

 Let's keep moving forward to creating your own NFT project with custom art and deploying it to rinkeby so you can start testing what it would be like to handle the full scope of work required in the deployment of an NFT project.

+## NFT Metadata Creation + Decentralized File Storage on IPFS

 To begin, here is a (lengthy) step-by-step guide to creating and storing your own metadata to IPFS:

-*** Metadata creation + IPFS file storage tutorial ***

 - Go to https://www.721.so/
 - Click on "create an NFT collection" Artkit flow